 The Early Years

 When Butler County first built stone arch bridges, the most notable characteristic of the county’s stone bridges was the small waterway.
 Those early stone arch bridges tended to be simply too small, and the results were often disastrous.
 As an example, the 1895 Bird Creek Bridge, located near El Dorado, was a double-arch bridge built by Walter Sharp and was the second stone arch bridge built by the county.
 This bridge rather quickly suffered from insufficient waterway, its two arches being small 16-foot spans.
 The end result was the collapse of an arch.
-While the bridge was repaired, it was obviously a bottleneck in the stream, and was finally replaced in the 1920s.
-Incidentally, the replacement bridge, a concrete structure, is still in use, and what appear to be the ruins of the stone bridge are visible from the top of it.
+While the bridge was repaired, it was obviously a bottleneck in the stream, and was finally replaced after only two or three decades of service.
+Incidentally, what is almost certainly the replacement bridge, a concrete structure, is still in use, and what appear to be the ruins of the stone bridge are visible from the top of it.

 The waterway problem was further aggravated by the fact that the early stone arch bridges were often not founded on bedrock.
 This coupled with high water velocity due to the small openings of the arches created never-ending scour problems.
 The 1895 Peter Johnson Bridge by Leon was one such example.
 Though the arch had a 33-foot span, it was still too small for the Little Walnut River, which it spanned.
 Worse, the specifications for the bridge did not specify how deep the foundations needed to be, and Walter Sharp founded the bridge on the river gravel.
 Less than a month after the bridge was completed it was undermined, and a series of repairs began.